About Research 1

 ← Sandhill Crane pair (Ian Montgomery)

-The Abstract (above) summarises Carroll D. Littlefield's research findings from one part of a long-term population monitoring study funded by the US Fish & Wildlife Service.
-After (large) numbers of cattle were removed from the breeding wetlands in the reserve, crane numbers rose.
-But later, monitoring picked up a decrease.
-Why?
 This study showed significantly higher egg and chick survival in years when the reserve controlled predators.
 The conclusion was that due to so many nest failures, insufficient young were maturing to replace aging adults – a serious problem for long-lived birds like cranes – and predator controls were needed.
 Note, the mean annual recruitment rate of 6.7% is considered low, and a contributing or main factor in the decline in the number of breeding pairs.
-This is similar to the rate for Brolgas in southern Australia, threatened in part due to introduced foxes preying on chicks.
-To find more abstracts (or citations) try searching Google Scholar for Brolga or Sarus Crane.
-Or try the SORA site for the full pdf of this article (402kb).
+This is similar to the rate for Brolgas in southern Australia, presumed in part due to introduced foxes preying on chicks.
+It's also similar to the rate for Australian Sarus Cranes – the abstract is here» on Ozcranes, courtesy of the author Dr John Grant.

 Check Carroll D. Littlefield's introduction (after the Abstract, full pdf) where he quotes (cites) earlier authors who established the baseline for his work.
 These are ‘citations’.
 Details of all previous authors he quotes to support points in his article, are listed at the end in ‘References cited’.
 This is important to help readers check his conclusions.
 After Littlefield's paper was published, later authors cited it in their own studies, and it is still quoted today.
 (Part 2 of the Tour includes a couple more points about citations).